wfahnestock/wos-giftcode/README.md

+# Archived 08/04/2025
+Century Game has changed their website in a way that redeeming gift codes automatically is not possible anymore, so this repository has been archived.

 # Whiteout Survival Giftcode Redeemer
 ### NOTE: THIS <u>DOES NOT</u> "GENERATE" GIFT CODES.
 THIS SIMPLY AUTOMATICALLY REDEEMS <u>VALID</u> GIFT CODES THROUGH THEIR WEBSITE.